Nora-ai/MindFront/README.md

 ## Post-MVP

-- Users can comment on comments (sub-comments)
+- Users can comment on comments (sub-comments) and edit their comments
 - Users can 'like' a comment
 - About us page
 - Footer pages (Privacy Policy, etc)